RivaD2/reading-notes/201/class-01.md

  ![Beginning](https://media.giphy.com/media/3P0oEX5oTmrkY/giphy.gif) Introduction to HTML & JavaScript
 ----------------------------

-## Structure: Why it Matters
+## Structure of a Page: Why it Matters
 -----------
 #### Think about every article, every blog, every site or book you've ever read...You probably noticed something.
 Yeah, you got it!
 There is a structure to the pages, and a noticeable hierarchy of information.
 Let's talk about HTML:

-- HTML pages are text documents
+* HTML pages are text documents
-- The structure of pages helps readers to understand information
+* The structure of pages helps readers to understand information
-- HTML (Hypertext Markup language) describes the structure of pages and an HTML document starts with the document declaration: ```<!DOCTYPE.HTML>```
+* HTML (Hypertext Markup language) describes the structure of pages and an HTML document starts with the document declaration: ```<!DOCTYPE.HTML>```
-- HTML uses **Elements** to describe the structure and each element has an opening and closing tag:
+*  HTML uses **Elements** to describe the structure and each element has an opening and closing tag:

 * ```<html></html>```   (Tags act like containers)
 * ```<body></body>``` (Tags tell us something about the info inside of them and they come in pairs)

 #### Look at each element below, and you'll start to understand how you can begin to build a page:

 ```
 <!DOCTYPE.html>
 <html>